Smolensk

-The city has been destroyed several times throughout its long history because it was on the invasion routes of various empires.
-Smolensk is known for its electronics, textiles, food processing, and diamond faceting industries.
+First mentioned in 863, it is one of the oldest cities in Russia.
+It has been a regional capital for most of the past millennium, beginning as the capital of the Principality of Smolensk in the 11th-15th centuries, then the Smolensk Voivodeship of Lithuania and the Polish–Lithuanian Commonwealth, and Smolensk Governorate and Oblast within Russia.
+It was the main stronghold of the Smolensk Gate, a geostrategically significant pass between the Daugava and Dnieper rivers, and as such was an important point of contention in the struggle for dominance in Eastern Europe, passing at various times between Lithuania, Poland and Russia.
+In more recent history, it was the site of two battles in 1812 and 1941 during the French invasion of Russia and Operation Barbarossa respectively on their paths towards Moscow.
+It was the place of the Smolensk air disaster of 2010.

 Etymology

-The name of the city is derived from the name of the Smolnya River.
-Smolnya river flows through Karelian and Murmansk areas of north-western Russia.
+The name of the city is derived from the name of the Smolnya River, which flows through Karelian and Murmansk areas of north-western Russia.
 The origin of the river's name is less clear.
 One possibility is the old Slavic word смоль (smol') for black soil, which might have colored the waters of the Smolnya.
 An alternative origin could be the Russian word смола (smola), which means resin, tar, or pitch.
 Pine trees grow in the area, and the city was once a center of resin processing and trade.
 The Byzantine emperor Constantine VII (r.
 913–959) recorded its name as Μιλινισκα (Miliniska).

 Geography

 The city is located in European Russia on the banks of the upper Dnieper River, which crosses the city within the Smolensk Upland, which is the western part of the Smolensk–Moscow Upland.
 The Dnieper River flows through the city from east to west and divides it into two parts: the northern (Zadneprove) and southern (center).
 Within the city and its surroundings the river takes in several small tributaries.

 In the valleys are stretched streets, high ridges, hills, and headlands form the mountain.
 Smolensk is situated on seven hills (mountains).
 The old part of the city occupies the high, rugged left (south) bank of the Dnieper River.
 The area features undulating terrain, with a large number of tributaries, creeks and ravines.